ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: Introduction

 In this context, considerable work has gone into developing methods to infer the initial conditions of structure formation in the nearby Universe from galaxy surveys and/or measurements of peculiar velocities \citep{Sousa_2007, Jasche_2013, Seljak_2017}. \citet{Hoffman_1991} presented a method for generating Gaussian random fields that satisfy an imposed set of constraints \citep[see also][]{Bertschinger_1987, van_de_Weygaert_1996, Kitaura_2008}.
 The measured peculiar motions of galaxies in the local volume have similarly been widely employed to set up initial conditions for constrained simulations \citep[e.g.,][]{Kravtsov_2002, Klypin_2003, Doumler_2013}.
 Alongside these backward-modeling approaches, Hamiltonian Markov Chain Monte Carlo (HMC) reconstruction techniques have been steadily improved and extended \citep{Jasche_2013, Kitaura_2013, Wang_2013, Wang_2014}.

-Within this family of forward-modeling approaches, the particle-mesh (PM)–based HMC framework developed by \citet{Wang_2013, Wang_2014} currently delivers the most accurate reconstructions, primarily because PM itself is a mature and well-tested simulation technique.
+Within this family of forward-modeling approaches, the particle-mesh (PM)–based HMC framework developed by \citet{Wang_2013, Wang_2014} (see also \citet{Jasche_2019} for a related PM+HMC work) currently delivers the most accurate reconstructions, primarily because PM itself is a mature and well-tested simulation technique.
 In this approach, the negative log-posterior is treated as the potential energy of a Hamiltonian system, enabling HMC to efficiently probe the extremely high-dimensional parameter space characterizing the initial density field.
 Each HMC step entails the evaluation of the likelihood gradient, which in practice is equivalent to executing a full cosmological simulation.
 This rigorous combination of statistical mechanics with cosmological dynamics has established a new standard for statistically robust, full-volume reconstruction methodologies.

 Using the group catalogs \citep{Yang_2007} constructed from the Sloan Digital Sky Survey \citep[SDSS,][]{SDSS_2000} main galaxy sample DR7 and the associated value-added galaxy catalogs \citep{Blanton_2005}, we performed the ELUCID (Exploring the Local Universe with reConstructed Initial Density field) simulations \citep[e.g.][]{Wang_2014, Tweed_2017, Wang_2016}.
 These simulations enable us to build a one-to-one correspondence between observed galaxies and dark matter subhalos within the simulated volume \citep[e.g.][]{Yang_2018}.
 With this mapping in hand, we can examine how the morphology and orientation of observed galaxies are affected by the assembly histories of their host (sub)halos and by their positions in the cosmic web \citep[e.g.][]{Zhang_2021, Zhang_2022, Zhang_2025}.
 Moreover, it provides the observational environmental framework required to quantify how galaxy formation—covering both star formation and quenching—is governed by {\it in situ} and {\it ex situ} processes \citep[][]{Wang_2018}, among other factors.